 I first start with a natural proposition: in order to achieve the second-best the planner makes agents internalize their uninternalized welfare effects.
 This is done by choosing taxes or subsidies that exactly cancel out the uninternalized effects described in Proposition 1.

 Proposition 3 (Second-Best Policy).
-The social planner achieves the second-best by imposing:
+The social planner achieves the constrained-efficient secondbest with three instruments defined by: